abraunegg/onedrive/docs/usage.md

 During a `--resync` or full online scan, the OneDrive Client may use approximately 1GB of memory for every 100,000 objects stored online.
 This is because the client retrieves data for all objects via the OneDrive API before processing them locally.
 Once this process completes, the memory is freed.
 To avoid performance issues, ensure your system has sufficient available memory.
 If the system starts using swap space due to insufficient free memory, this can significantly slow down the application and impact overall performance.

 To avoid potential system instability or the client being terminated by your Out-Of-Memory (OOM) process monitors, please ensure your system has sufficient memory allocated or configure adequate swap space.

-### Upgrading from the 'skilion' Client
-The 'skilion' version has a significant number of issues in how it manages the local sync state.
-When upgrading from the 'skilion' client to this client, it's recommended to stop any service or OneDrive process that may be running.
-Once all OneDrive services are stopped, make sure to remove any old client binaries from your system.

 ### Guidelines for Local File and Folder Naming in the Synchronisation Directory
 To ensure seamless synchronisation with Microsoft OneDrive, it's critical to adhere strictly to the prescribed naming conventions for your files and folders within the sync directory.
 The guidelines detailed below are designed to preempt potential sync failures by aligning with Microsoft Windows Naming Conventions, coupled with specific OneDrive restrictions.